Welcome to our homeschool for little spooks this Halloween.

 Here’s some Halloween Worksheets, including many for math facts.
 You could create similar puzzles for your child at their math level.
-Mrs. Fitzgerald and Mrs. Taverna’s classes created math word problems.
-Give them a try and see if you can solve them.

 When you have collected all the candy you can, sort the candy by brand and put in columns next to each other.
 On graph paper, color one square in a column for each type.
 Label the column.
 Does your graph of actual candy bars look like the one using equal sized squares?
 Why doesn’t it?
-Come up with a guess (an hypothesis) about why one candy bar was favored by your neighbors.
+Come up with a guess (a hypothesis) about why one candy bar was favored by your neighbors.